codebrew-hackerspace/graphql-basics/README.md

 ## Example 6 Two way type relationships

-We can also have each student have a list of associated messages.
-By adding a list of message ids to the student type, where each message id corresponds to a message, we can access the message object.
+We can also have each teacher have a list of associated students.
+In the resolver, it can get all the students, and filter out only the ones with a matching teacher id.

 ```Javascript
 const schema = gql`